-The smallest time scales, which we intended to capture with our approach, are those that correspond to the diffusion-based movement of monomers nearby the active end of a polymer and the growing of the polymer due to individual monomers that bind to the polymer.
-Considering the advantages and disadvantages of different modeling approaches (as discussed in the Related work section), we concluded that an agent-based system would be best suited to capture the stochastic characteristic of the movement of the monomers.
-Also setting the different parameters for the agent based system allows us to set different behavior based at which time scale is currently visualized.
+The smallest time scale, which we intended to capture with our approach, is the one which corresponds to the diffusion-based movement of monomers nearby the active end of a polymer and the growing of the polymer due to individual monomers that bind to the polymer.
+Considering the advantages and disadvantages of different modeling approaches (as discussed in the related work section), we concluded that an agent-based system would be best suited to capture the stochastic characteristic of the movement of the monomers.

 On the other end of the temporal scale space, we intended to capture the entire growth process of a polymer - a process which is many orders of magnitudes slower than the diffusion-based movement of the monomers.
 We understand that these polymerization processes (at a larger time scale) are much more deterministic in terms of their development.
-Therefore, it is appropriate to model the process at this level by means of an L-system (this is also in line with many other cases of biological growth, like plant growth [3-5], which regularly are modeled the same way).
+Therefore, it is appropriate to model this process at this level by means of an L-system (this is also in line with many other cases of biological growth, like plant growth [3, 4, 5], which regularly are modeled the same way).

-To realize a solution which is capable of representing both of these aspects, we devised an approach which integrates both modeling concepts.
+To realize a solution which is capable of representing both of these physiological aspects, we devised an approach which integrates both modeling concepts.
 We find it reasonably straight-forward to formulate rules for an L-system so that it models the overall growth of a polymer.
-We link - via a communication system (see the Communication & process specification section for more details) - the agent-based system to the L-system so that certain rewriting rules of the L-system - in particular those, which correspond to the binding of a monomer to the polymer - only complete, if they are supported by the linked agent-based system.
+We link - via a communication system (see the Communication & Process specification section for more details) - the agent-based system to the L-system so that certain rewriting rules of the L-system - in particular those, which correspond to the binding of a monomer to the polymer - only complete, if they are supported by the linked agent-based system.

 Furthermore, we intended to also enable a minimum amount of interactive steering - at least to the degree that the user can influence the environmental conditions of the polymerization process to a certain degree.
 To achieve this, we couple the agent-based system with another modeling layer, i.e., a density-based modeling layer (here called "system of densities", SOD).
-On this layer, we only consider the overall densities of all involved building blocks (mostly the monomers).
-At any time, parallel to the overall modeling process, it influences the agent-based system so that the number of agents in the multi-agent system corresponds, as good as possible, with the corresponding densities in the SOD.
+On this layer, we only consider the overall densities of all involved building blocks (mostly the monomers) and we maintain a process - parallel to the overall modeling process - which, at any time, influences the agent-based system so that the number of agents in the multi-agent system corresponds, as good as possible, with the corresponding densities in the SOD.
 By interactively modifying selected densities in the SOD, the user can thereby, to a certain degree, steer the polymerization process.